IshikaSahu441/frameworks/README.md

 # Frameworks

-A combined branch that collects reference implementations and study notes for different Pydantic- and LLM-focused exercises i implemented through their documentation and reference articles
+A combined branch that collects reference implementations and study notes for different Pydantic- and LLM-focused exercises i implemented through their documentation and reference articles.
+Also includes detailed obsidian pdf notes i created using these references and documentation for Ray, Pydantic, Pydantic AI and the Basics of LLMs

 ## Contents